- 21

 Summary

-- ETL Process is the heart — Extract, Transform, Load data from various sources into the warehouse
+- ETL Process is the heart — Extract, Transform, and Load data from various sources into the warehouse